wesleytian/blog/content/2019/whitney.md

 <img src="/whitney/switchbacks.jpg" alt="Switchbacks"
 title="" class="center_norm_rounded"/>
 <center> *Start of the trail crest, the highet trail pass in the contiguous US* </center>

-Beginning of the trail crest.
+-- Fix this

 <img src="/whitney/trail_crest_west.jpg" alt="Trail Crest"
 title="" class="center_norm_rounded"/>
 <center> *8:45 a.m – Trail Crest (13,645 ft / 4,159 m) (Facing west)* </center>

 As we neared the summit, Doug ran out of water.
 Without water at such an altitude was a recipe for disaster.
-Since we carried water filters with us, I suggested that the next person who had to piss should pee into the water filter instead.
+Since we carried water filters with us, I suggested that the next person who had to piss should piss into my water filter instead.

-Newton was the next to piss so he pissed into his filter.
-Doug refused to drink water that had been filtered from piss, so Newton offered the remaining of his water to Doug and decided to drink the filtered pee himself.
-The filtered urine was slightly bitter but otherwise tasted fine.
+Newton was the next to piss so he pissed into my filter.
+Doug refused to drink water that had been filtered from piss, so Newton offered the remaining of his water to Doug and decided to drink the filtered piss himself.
+According to Netwon, the filtered urine was slightly bitter but otherwise tasted fine.

 <img src="/whitney/towards_summit.jpg" alt="Summit"
 title="" class="center_norm_rounded"/>
 <center> *9:37 a.m. – Mount Whitney (Facing east)* </center>

 It was around this point that mountain [altitude sickness](https://en.wikipedia.org/wiki/Altitude_sickness) began to chip away at our body.
-Even with the two previous days of acclimatization, Nori's heartrate remained a steady 180 BPM while running out of breath consistently, Newton felt nauseous and wanted to puke, and we all the worst headaches of our entire lives.
-Every time we moved, we could feel the blood throbbing in our heads.
+Even with the two previous days of acclimatization, Nori's heartrate remained a steady 180 BPM while running out of breath consistently, Newton felt nauseous and wanted to puke, and we all had the worst headaches of our entire lives.
+Every time we moved, we could feel our heads throbbing and pulsating with blood.

 <img src="/whitney/snowfield.jpg" alt="Snowfield"
 title="From left to right: Nori, Doug, me, and Newton" class="center_norm_rounded"/>